 Impervite® Graphite is ESSENTIAL

-The composition of the base graphite must meet a very stringent specification and undergo a precisely controlled impregnation process.
+Composition of the base graphite must meet a very stringent specification and undergo a precisely controlled impregnation process.

-The result is graphite that has excellent heat transfer characteristics and can withstand the stresses resulting from temperature and pressure fluctuations and mechanical stresses common in process applications.
+Ultimately, the result is graphite that has excellent heat transfer characteristics and can withstand the stresses resulting from temperature and pressure fluctuations and mechanical stresses common in process applications.

 Graphite in Heat Exchangers